 Lastly, there are commentaries on the lectionary itself.
 There is none better than Preaching the Lectionary by Reginald H. Fuller whom I was privileged to have studied under.
 It is still in print, on its third edition, and available from Amazon.
 This latest edition is now based on the Revised Common Lectionary and the New Revised Standard Version of the Bible.
 Helpful information is offered on exegesis, the church year, and an overall understanding of the value of ecumenism.

-I am reminded of the saying that made the rounds at seminary: “The Bible contains some very good footnotes on the commentaries.”
+I am reminded of the saying that made the rounds at the seminary: “The Bible contains some very good footnotes on the commentaries.”
 Let us keep all these study aids in perspective.